krpeacock/server/README.md

 ## Request and response objects

 The `Request` object contains information about the request, such as the request body, query parameters, and headers.

+ResponseClass is a class that will register the functions you provide with the server, so that they can be called when there is a cache miss to the provided route.

 The `Response` object is used to send a response to the client.